tekknolagi/tekknolagi.github.com/_posts/2025-11-10-compiler-effects.md

 [cinder-instr-effects-h]: https://github.com/facebookincubator/cinderx/blob/8bf5af94e2792d3fd386ab25b1aeedae27276d50/cinderx/Jit/hir/instr_effects.h

-TODO explain lattice and link to relevant info

 The data representation is a bitset representation of a lattice called an `AliasClass` and that is defined in [alias_class.h][cinder-alias-class-h].
 Each bit in the bitset represents a distinct location in the heap: reads from and